-The seat on a Motocross, Off-Road or FMX orientated dirt bike is often gripped with a riders knees (or should be anyways) and can be customized to a specific rider.
+The seat on a Motocross or Off-Road orientated dirt bike is often gripped with a riders knees (or should be anyways) and can be customized to a specific rider.
 As far as what's available, there are "gripper" style seat covers, complete seats and seat foam available that make it easier to custom tailor the motorcycle so as to allow the rider to grip the seat with the inner part of their legs and knees.

 If you're serious about tailoring the dirt bike to fit you or your rider in the most ideal way possible, picking up a gripper seat or seat cover and foam is a very good idea.